SWOT Analysis for the three design brief ideas:

 Progress and Future plans

 Currently, I’ve decided on the project I’m going to work on, project 3, as well as identified the rough requirements with my target audience.
 I first talked to Mr. Michie about his requirements for the project, and he mentioned how the unit exhibition outline is using a pixelated banner taken from google, and we’re missing a logo for the project, so he hopes that I could make those in order to make the unit more professional and visually appealing.
 He mentioned using icons in the logo such as a wrench to signify the broader topic of engineering, while also being clear that this current unit is about electric circuits.
 From the surveys, I realized that most people felt that circuit building was the most significant part of their project, and blue was the color they believed to be most correlated with this unit (probably because Arduino and LEDs are blue).
-Therefore, from this information collected from clients, my next step is to design a logo that incorporates both concepts of engineering and electronics, then design a banner that uses blue as its primary color and circuit as its main subject.
+Therefore, from this information collected from clients, my next step is to design a logo that incorporates both concepts of engineering and electronics, then also design a banner that uses blue as its primary color and circuit as its main subject.

 Develop and Plan

 I started to sketch down possible objects and very basic designs that I can incorporate into my logo, and I drew out simple objects such as a wrench for a representative object for engineering, or a 5-volt resistor to represent circuits.
 This step helped me further develop my ideas such as with the scamper techniques.
-The second picture shows some techniques I applied to the simple objects.
+The second picture shows some techniques I applied to simple objects.
 The one with arrows is a brainstorming technique of random regeneration learned in the video; I looked at my glasses, I thought of glass, glass was reflective, I thought of the light that reflects, and then I thought of LEDs.
 The brainstormed word, LED, then helped me sketch a few logo ideas.
 For the logo ideas, for example, the LED ones again, uses techniques of magnifying and combine.
 The wrench in the light bulb is obviously unscaled, and I combined two different brainstormed objects to create something that demonstrated both engineering and circuiting.

 Here are another nine different logo ideas I came up with using the scamper technique; magnify, combine, eliminate, and rearrange.
 I combined, resized, and rotated these simple objects to create something more complex.
 I received feedback on these five designs on sticky notes: Ryan gave me really good feedback on being more concise for the need of the audience, then I have a more focused goal.
 What I currently have (batteries, LEDs, circuit lines, resistors, etc.) is all over the place.
 If I could get a specific thing I work towards it will make improving much easier.
 Michael gave me almost the same feedback, that I should pick a theme and expand on it with more delicacy.
 David’s feedback was that the first logo I made with circuit lines is a bit too complicated and not focused and that the one in the middle is less detailed (a good thing), but not really representative of electronics.